-Sperm storage, sperm cryopreservation, or sperm banking are all terms used to define the rapidly growing use of male fertility preservation.
+Sperm storage, sperm cryopreservation, and sperm banking are all terms used to define the rapidly growing use of fertility preservation.
 Sperm is collected via a variety of methods, and frozen in cryovials or straws then stored in liquid nitrogen-filled tanks (cryopreservation).
 This has proven to be an extremely effective means of preserving sperm, and when combined with the appropriate storage and shipping protocols sperm can be preserved indefinitely.
-Even 40 year old cryopreserved sperm was recently used to conceive – shattering the previous record of 28 year cryopreserved sperm.
+Even 40-year-old cryopreserved sperm was used to conceive – shattering the previous record of 28-year cryopreserved sperm.

-Many of ReproTech’s clients have chosen sperm cryopreservation as a proactive measure for a variety of life events or careers that could leave them infertile.
-This is the best step a man can take to, come what may, preserve possibility of conceiving a biological child with their spouse or partner in the future.
+Many of Reprotech’s clients have chosen sperm cryopreservation as a proactive measure for a variety of life events or careers that could leave them infertile.
+This is the best step to take to preserve the possibility of conceiving a biological child with their spouse or partner in the future.

-Since 1990, ReproTech, Ltd. has been the leader in long-term storage of cryopreserved human reproductive tissues.
+Since 1990, Reprotech has been the leader in the long-term storage of cryopreserved human reproductive tissues.
 It is all we do.

-With four facilities strategically located throughout the U.S., and an ever expanding network of Fertility Preservation clinics, we’ve created the most convenient, effective, and affordable means for collecting, storing, and returning cryopreserved sperm.
+With five facilities strategically located throughout the U.S., and an ever-expanding network of Fertility Preservation clinics, we’ve created the most convenient, effective, and affordable means for collecting, storing, and returning cryopreserved sperm.

-Each of our four locations are monitored 24/7 by state-of-the-art monitoring systems, which record temperature changes as small as 0.01 degrees Celsius.
+Each of our five locations are monitored 24/7 by state-of-the-art monitoring systems, which record temperature changes as small as 0.01 degrees Celsius.
 Additionally, all tanks are manually monitored on a weekly basis by our experienced personnel, and our facilities are under 24-hour security and surveillance.
-Each facility has on-site back-up, bulk nitrogen storage, and all electronic data is backed up daily with off-site data storage.
+Each facility has on-site backup, bulk nitrogen storage, and all electronic data is backed up daily with off-site data storage.

-Sperm storage and sperm cryopreservation is fast, efficient, and reliable when you choose ReproTech.
-Your options include the convenience of our OverNite Male™ Kit for at home, expedited specimens.
+Sperm storage and sperm cryopreservation are fast, efficient, and reliable when you choose Reprotech.
+Your options include the convenience of our OverNite Male™ Kit for at-home, expedited specimens.
 Or, you can work through the largest network of sperm freezing centers in the U.S. to find a clinic near you.
 Either way, you’ll have peace of mind knowing your future is safe with the worldwide leader in long-term sperm storage.

-The Fertility Preservation in Pittsburgh program is a multidisciplinary working group that includes key stake holders at Magee-Womens Research Institute, Magee-Womens Hospital of UPMC and Children’s Hospital of Pittsburgh of UPMC.
+The Fertility Preservation in Pittsburgh program is a multidisciplinary working group that includes key stakeholders at Magee-Women’s Research Institute, Magee-Women’s Hospital of UPMC, and Children’s Hospital of Pittsburgh of UPMC.
 The Fertility Preservation Program of Pittsburgh has established a dedicated phone line (412-641-7475) that patients and their physicians can call to learn about the reproductive side effects of their treatments and options for preserving their fertility.
 This is a discussion that needs to happen before toxic therapies are initiated and fertility is irreversibly destroyed.
 There are no standard options to preserve the fertility of boys and girls who are not yet producing mature eggs or sperm.
 For these young patients, The Fertility Preservation Program of Pittsburgh is approved to freeze testicular or ovarian tissue that might be used in the future to restore fertility when experimental techniques emerge from the research pipeline.
-For more information on standard and experimental options for preserving fertility please visit their website, email them at email@example.com or call 412-641-7475.
+For more information on standard and experimental options for preserving fertility please visit Fertility Preservation Pittsburgh’s Website, or email them at email@example.com or call 412-641-7475.